We aim to support professionals to keep our communities safe from anti-LGBTI hate crime and hate speech and to raise awareness among our communities

 We inform governments and institutions, professionals and the larger society about hate crime and hate speech

-The scale of hate crime against LGBTI people and its impact are underestimated and neglected because it isn’t recognised, reported or recorded.
+The scale of hate crime against LGBTI people and its impact are underestimated and neglected because it is not recognised, reported or recorded.
+When victims do not report, it is often because they feel the police would not do anything or because they are worried about negative reactions.

 When victims don’t report, it’s often because they feel police wouldn’t do anything or because they fear the reaction from the police.
-According to the FRA survey, an EU average of about half of the respondents avoid places for fear of anti-LGBTI harassment and violence – in some countries up to two thirds.
-Also about half (EU average) avoid being open at work.

-When victims don’t report, it’s often because they feel police wouldn’t do anything or because they fear the reaction from the police.”

-EU law defines illegal hate speech as the public incitement to violence or hatred directed to groups or individuals on the basis of certain characteristics.
-It encourages a climate of intolerance in which hate crime can thrive.
-We want to raise awareness among our communities about anti-LGBT hate speech, specifically online.
-Read more about hate speech in <insert country> on the website of <insert partner>.
+EU law defines illegal hate speech as public incitement to violence or hatred directed to groups or individuals on the basis of certain characteristics.
+Hate speech encourages a climate of intolerance in which hate crime can thrive.
+We want to raise awareness among our communities about anti-LGBTI hate speech, including online.